 - You will find internet resources claiming that sweet potatoes can last up to two months in the fridge.
 Remember that this is an estimate for the sweet potatoes only–do not expect the OTHER ingredients in your twice-baked potatoes to last that long.

-- Wash the potatoes then, using a fork, poke a few holes on each side.
-Wrap them in tinfoil then place them in the oven to cook for about 40 minutes at 400 degrees
+- Using a fork, poke a few holes on each side.
+Wrap them in tinfoil then place them in the oven to cook for about 40-45 minutes or until soft inside when pierced with a fork.

-- While they're cooking, add the bacon to a baking sheet (I lined mine with tinfoil) and place in the oven to cook for about 15-20 minutes.
+- While the potatoes are cooking, add the bacon to a baking sheet and lined mine with tinfoil or parchment paper, and place in the oven to cook for about 15-20 minutes with the sweet potatoes.

-- Once the potatoes are done, let cool for a few minutes then slice in half and scoop out the inside (being careful to leave the skin in tact).
+- Once the potatoes are done, let cool for a few minutes then slice in half and scoop out the inside while leaving the skin in tact.
+Save skin.

-- Place the inside flesh in a food processor and add to it the heavy cream, cheese, and salt.
+- Place the inside flesh in a food processor or blender and add heavy cream, cheese, and salt.

 - Pulse together until creamy.